-1 Find a Venue that Suits Your Style
+1 Find a Wedding Site that Suits Your Style

-From formal portraits to journalistic, candid shots, Bermuda’s photographers can capture your big day in a range of ways.
-Bermuda-based photographer Meredith Andrews of Meredith Andrews Photography has a tip for researching photographers online: “Be sure to look at their non-wedding shots, too, for a sense of their style,” she says.
+Bermuda’s photographers can capture your big day in a range of ways, from formal portraits to candid shots.
+Bermuda photographer Meredith Andrews of Meredith Andrews Photography has a tip for researching photographers online: “Be sure to look at their non-wedding shots, too, for a sense of their style,” she says.

 Once you’ve found a few you like, arrange a phone conversation or in-person meeting.
 “Couples should make sure that they gel well with the photographer's personality,” says Melanie Fiander of Bermuda’s Fiander Foto.
 “Along with your significant other, the photographer will be the person you spend the majority of your wedding day with, so it's important that the connection between the couple and the photographer is in sync.”